syncfusion-content/flutter-docs/Flutter/datagrid/stacked-headers.md

 # Stacked headers in Flutter Datagrid (SfDataGrid)

 The Datagrid provides support to display additional unbound header rows known as [StackedHeaderRows](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid/stackedHeaderRows.html) that are spanned across the DataGrid columns.
-You can group one or more columns under each stacked header.
+Group one or more columns under each stacked header.

 Each [StackedHeaderRow](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/StackedHeaderRow-class.html) contains [cells](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/StackedHeaderRow/cells.html) that hold a list of [StackedHeaderCell](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/StackedHeaderCell-class.html) where each `StackedHeaderCell` contains a number of child columns.
 The [StackedHeaderCell.columnNames](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/StackedHeaderCell/columnNames.html) property returns the columns grouped under the stacked header row.
 The [GridColumn.columnName]() is a unique name used for mapping specific child columns grouped under the same stacked header row.
 The [StackedHeaderCell.child](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/StackedHeaderCell/child.html) property is used to load any type of widget to the corresponding stacked header cell.